sofiapoh/react-dynamic-data-workshop/README.md

 ### Stretch goals

-- Refactor the children of both class components into presentational functional components.
+- Refactor the children of both stateful components into separate files and pass the state values down to them
 - More CSS
 - Create a form input to dynamically create a Github user card from any username